 Working at height should be avoided wherever possible.
-Where it’s not possible, you should prevent a fall by working from an existing safe place or by using suitable equipment.
-If the risk of a fall cannot be eliminated you should reduce the distance and/or consequence of a fall.
+Where it is not possible, you should prevent a fall by working from an existing safe place or by using suitable equipment.
+If the risk of a fall cannot be eliminated you should reduce the distance or consequence of a fall.

 Any equipment provided must be suitable, stable and sufficiently strong.
-It should be inspected prior to use and at suitable periods to ensure that it’s still in good condition.
+It should be inspected prior to use and at suitable periods to ensure that it is still in good condition.
+This may include roof edge protection or harness eye bolts/systems used to secure window cleaning equipment.
 Scaffolding should only be erected and used by competent persons.

 Those who are in control of any work at height should make sure that work is: